Finding Akira’s exploit for CVE-202-3259 and detecting vulnerable devices

 Number of vulnerable devices in relation to discovered devices for the Nordic countries and the US.

 The detection script, due to its non-intrusive nature, is unable to detect all vulnerable devices.
-Approximately 5 – 10% of the exposed vulnerable devices are estimated to remain undetected, meaning that there are more vulnerable Cisco ASA firewalls exposed to the Internet than detected by the script.
+Approximately 5-10% of the exposed vulnerable devices are estimated to remain undetected, meaning that there are more vulnerable Cisco ASA firewalls exposed to the Internet than detected by the script.

 The numbers presented in the table above reflect scans conducted from the end of March to the beginning of April.
 Since then, Truesec has engaged with several affected organizations, many of which promptly mitigated the vulnerability by either disabling the AnyConnect SSL VPN or upgrading their devices.
 Additionally, Truesec has collaborated closely with CISA and authorities in various countries to raise awareness of the significant number of vulnerable ASA devices and emphasize the urgency of addressing the issue among key organizations.
-It is therefore important to note that the number of vulnerable devices may vary if a scan were to be conducted today.
+It is, therefore, important to note that the number of vulnerable devices may vary if a scan were to be conducted today.

 Given the high number of vulnerable devices and the negative impact a successful exploitation has, Truesec made an early decision to refrain from publicly releasing the exploit.
 However, it’s critical for affected organizations to take immediate action to mitigate this vulnerability, as there are working exploits currently available on the internet.
-This underscores the urgent need for proactive measures to safeguard against potential attacks, particularly as this attack vector is no longer limited to the Akira ransom group and their affiliates.
+This underscores the urgent need for proactive measures to safeguard against potential attacks, particularly as this attack vector is no longer limited to the Akira ransom group and its affiliates.